 5. Gently Move The Grinder from Left to Right

 Stay friendly and in charge by following these simple steps to buff your granite countertop.
 Start with the grinder angled at a 45-degree angle on the right side of the edge, just above where you want to start polishing.
-Apply consistent pressure as you move left towards that topmost corner - for about 5 seconds or so per stroke!
-Then apply this same technique moving downward along each visible section of the edge until every inch is polished into perfection!
+Apply consistent pressure as you move left towards that topmost corner – for about 5 seconds or so per stroke!
+Then apply this same technique moving downward along each visible section of the edge until every inch is polished to perfection!